ReviewMyContract.aiReview My Contract

 *Why it's dangerous:* Without a reasoned award requirement, the arbitrator can decide against you with no explanation.
 You have no basis for evaluating whether the arbitrator understood your arguments, applied the correct law, or even considered your evidence.
 A reasoned award is essential for meaningful review under the narrow FAA vacatur standards and for appellate arbitration proceedings.

-Red Flag 7: Class Action Waiver Without Any Carve-Out.
+Red Flag 7: Non-Severable Class Action Waiver.

 *What it looks like:* "No claims may be brought as a class, collective, mass, consolidated, or representative action.
 This waiver is non-severable.
 If a court finds this waiver unenforceable, the entire arbitration agreement shall be void."

 *Why it's dangerous:* The "non-severable" language is a strategic move: the company is betting that if a court finds the class waiver unconscionable, it will prefer to enforce the waiver and void the entire arbitration clause (allowing the company to remove the case to its preferred forum — court) rather than simply sever the waiver.
 This preserves both the class action bar (if the waiver is enforceable) and potential court removal (if the waiver is held unenforceable).
-A sophisticated party drafting against this provision would negotiate for the waiver to be severable independently.

 Red Flag 8: Proprietary or Industry-Specific Administrator Without Published Rules.